 Both the Daqan Lords and the Uthuk Y’llan also have access to lore powers: magical spells that fortify the army’s defenses, create confusion among enemy forces, or grant added strength to an attack.
 Lore powers are divided into offensive and defensive powers, and each requires a specific amount of lore points to use.
 At the start of each turn, you gain another lore power and a single lore point, which can also be accumulated during combat.
 Well-timed use of your lore powers could turn the tide of battle in your favor, neglecting to use them could leave your troops vulnerable to enemy magic.

 Lead the Charge

 Commands determine which troops you may order each turn.
 Seven basic commands and a few unit-specific commands are at your disposal, but are exhausted once used.
 Scout commands allow you to regroup: one refreshes your battery of commands while moving a single unit, another allows you to move any two units on the field without attacking.
-The battlefield is divided into a left, middle, and right section, and units can move from section to section.
+The battlefield is divided into left, middle, and right sections, and units can move from section to section freely.
 Some commands enable you to move units in every section of the field, others focus on a single section, allowing you to make a targeted attack.

 Each of your units has its own stats and abilities to make it potent in combat.
 Citadel Guards only move two spaces in a turn, but are very effective at destroying enemy units in melee combat.
 Yeoman Archers are ranged units, attacking the enemy from a distance.
 Riverwatch Riders can move farther in a turn, and can be sent ahead to flank enemy troops or thin them out before your lines come forward.
 You must consider whether you want to attack immediately or wait for the enemy to come to you; whether it's most productive to advance your troops, surround enemy forces, or defend an important location.